 We are living in the UK since 2015.
 Once or twice a year she visits our family and friends back in Hungary.
 She stays for a week to two while I am in the UK, carry on working.
 I used to often call her for the recipe for a dish I wanted to make while she was away.
 Then there is this recurring question throughout the year ‘What shall I cook today?’.
 We combined the two issues and decided to solve it by writing down the recipe or sometimes filming the process too.
 This meant anyone can cook with those instructions and there is now an ever growing list of dishes we can choose from.
 Then we noticed that more and more of our friends and acquaintances got diagnosed with gluten sensitivity or celiac disease.
 We felt we could help them by sharing our recipes which were result of experimentation over years.
 I think these are very helpful even though that both the selection of ingredients and the awareness is much wider nowadays.
 She is driven by not only her allergy, but the people who read her recipes and watch her videos and then provide valuable feedback or sharing their tips and tricks how to make life whole without gluten.

-I contributed to this project with the idea and creation of https://zsuzsireceptjei.com and to compliment that she has created a Facebook page, Instagram and a YouTube account.
+I contributed to this project with the idea and creation of https://zsuzsireceptjei.com and to compliment that she has created a Facebook page, Instagram and a YouTube channel.
 In the process I applied best practices like compressing css, js and using appropriately sized images.
 I have learnt a lot about performance optimisation, lazy loading of photos as well as thumbnail and the scripts for the embedded YouTube videos, utilizing caching and adding Cloudflare’s free content delivery network.

 Contribution: Design, implementation & maintenance